What Are the Coping Behaviors of Complex PTSD?

 Harmful Coping Mechanisms of C-PTSD

 Complex trauma can make it hard to respond to stress in a helpful way.
 If you use any of the following to manage ongoing trauma, treatment could help you gain new tools that don’t compromise your well-being.
+Below are some common PTSD coping behaviors.

-A core symptom of c-PTSD is having trouble regulating your emotions.
+If you have experienced chronic trauma and don’t have healthy ways to process your emotions, you might use drugs or alcohol to manage your symptoms.
 You might have emotional outbursts without cause.
-Or, the opposite may be true: you might feel numb to life.
+Or, the opposite may be true — you might feel numb to life.
 In either case, using drugs might ease these emotional responses.
-If that’s the case, you might start smoking weed to calm yourself down and lessen your outbursts, or use stimulants like cocaine to feel pleasure again.
+If that’s the case, you might start smoking weed to calm yourself down and lessen your outbursts or use stimulants like cocaine to feel pleasure again.

 The Need to Control

 The type of trauma that causes c-PTSD is chronic and difficult to escape.
-As a result, many people may develop issues with control because they weren’t in charge before.
+As a result, many people develop issues with control because they weren’t in charge before.

 Self-Destructive Behaviors